kyma-project/lifecycle-manager/docs/developer-tutorials/starting-operator-with-webhooks.md

 2. Go to [`config/default/kustomization.yaml`](https://github.com/kyma-project/lifecycle-manager/blob/main/config/default/kustomization.yaml).
 Follow the instruction in the file and uncomment all sections referring to [WEBHOOK], [CERT-MANAGER], and [PROMETHEUS].

-3. Enable the webhooks by setting the `--enable-webhooks` flag.
+3. Enable the webhooks by setting the `enable-webhooks` flag.
 Run:

    ```bash
    go run ./main.go ./flags.go --enable-webhooks